pschool-in/curriculum/content/grammar/new-topics/adverbs-3.md

 # Grade-3

-## Adverb of Manners

-We know that adverbs tell us about the verb, adjective or another adverb.
-Adverbs of manner tells us how an action is done.
-In simple words, it answers the question 'how'.
-These adverbs generally end with '-ly'.
-Some examples are:
-1. The turtle moves *slowly*.
-2. The dog runs *quickly*.
-3. The girl walked *smartly*.

-We can also convert some adjectives into adverbs by simply adding '-ly' in the end.
-For example;
-1. safe- *safely*
-2. gentle- *gently*
-3. possible- *possibly*
-4. correct- *correctly*
-5. sad- *sadly*
-6. angry- *angrily*
-7. happy- *happily*

-Some more examples of adverb of manners are:
-1. Richa completed her homework *independently*.
-2. The old lady feeds *kindly* to the street animals.
-3. The teacher *clearly* explained the topic.

 ### Activities

 #### Drag and Drop

 Identify which are adverbs of manner and which are adjectives. (title)

 ```
 Adjective:
 Quick, Polite, Careful, Hard